 My project examines facilitator sensemaking and shifts in research design across two spaces: in particular, a summer program co-designed with refugee students (2017-2024) and a cross-cultural coalition of youth organizing in Chicago.
 I draw on scholarship around transnationalism, infrastructuring, emergent strategy, and spatial justice to examine how researchers and participants design for: 1) community-based collaborative research, 2) facilitator training in culturally sustaining pedagogy and social emotional learning, and 3) youth-centered/-led learning spaces.
-I propose interstitial pedagogy as a framework that leverages wisdom from grassroots organizing and intergenerational learning to understand how consequential learning and teaching unfolds.
+I propose interstitial pedagogy as a framework for attending to affective, ambulatory moments that emerge in the interstitial third spaces of design-based research-practice partnerships.
+Interstitial pedagogy leverages wisdom from organizing and intergenerational learning to notice where and how liberatory praxis is animated.

 I completed my undergraduate degree at Northwestern University studying German and Human Development & Psychological Services in the School of Education and Social Policy.
 My pronouns are she/her.